The Price (The Last of Us): Critical response

 Critics praised the chemistry and performances of Pedro Pascal (left) and Bella Ramsey (right).

 "The Price" has an approval rating of 100% on review aggregator Rotten Tomatoes based on 21 reviews, with an average rating of 8.6 out of 10.
-The website's critical consensus reads "Pedro Pascal imbues Joel Miller with the essence of life itself, delivering a sobering and somber look at 'The Price' of fatherhood".
+The website's critical consensus reads, "Pedro Pascal imbues Joel Miller with the essence of life itself, delivering a sobering and somber look at 'The Price' of fatherhood".
 Several reviewers considered it the season's best episode; many compared it to "Long, Long Time" in its themes, pacing, and quality.
 Colliders Ross Bonaime called it "a staggering hour of television, and arguably the most powerful and emotional episode of The Last of Us so far".
 Mashables Belen Edwards felt its quality overshadowed the rest of the season, and Rolling Stones Alan Sepinwall called it both the season's high point "and a repudiation of much of the rest of it".
 Druckmann's direction was praised; The Washington Posts Gene Park called it the season's "best shot, best paced and best written episode".
 It was nominated for the Humanitas Prize for Drama Teleplay, and for Outstanding Music Supervision (Note: Nominees: music supervisors Evyen Klean, Ian Broucek, and Scott Hanau) at the 77th Primetime Creative Arts Emmy Awards.

 Critics praised Pascal and Ramsey's chemistry as one of the episode's strongest elements, described by Elles Erica Gonzales as "Emmy-worthy" and by Esquires Brady Langmann as possibly "their best performances of the entire series".
 BBC's Caryn James felt the episode demonstrated the series's reliance on their dynamic, and Rolling Stones Sepinwall found it "hard not to wish that the show was still primarily about the two of them".
-Many considered Pascal the episode's standout, lauding his ability to demonstrate Joel's emotions with few words; CBRs Katie Doll called it "his best performance yet", and Kotakus Shepard favorably compared his understated guitar performance to Baker's.
-TVLines Kimberly Roots named Pascal the Performer of the Week for his portrayal of emotion and affection towards Ellie, and Pascal submitted the episode to support his Emmy nomination for Lead Actor in a Drama Series.
+Many considered Pascal the episode's standout, lauding his ability to demonstrate Joel's emotions with few words; CBRs Katie Doll called it "his best performance yet" and Kotakus Shepard favorably compared his understated guitar performance to Baker's.
+TVLines Kimberly Roots named Pascal the Performer of the Week for Joel's emotion and affection towards Ellie, and Pascal submitted the episode to support his Emmy nomination for Lead Actor in a Drama Series.
 Reviewers were impressed by Ramsey's ability to return to a younger, innocent, and excitable Ellie, particularly in contrast to the character's darker state in the preceding episode.
 Sepinwall complimented Ramsey's ability to demonstrate Ellie's betrayal on their face.
 Dalton was lauded for his simultaneous warmth and firmness, with many considering his casting as Pascal's father appropriate.
 Pantoliano was praised for his depth and understated nature despite his limited appearance; Shepard called it "one of the season's best", and he was nominated at the 5th Astra TV Awards and for Guest Actor in a Drama Series at the Emmy Awards.